OppressionBreedsResistance/how2hax/README.md

 ## **Prerequisites**
 - Freshly installed domain, with at least one PDC promoted.
 - Freshly installed other servers/workstations if applicable (To do: add installation option), domain-joined.
+- All hosts need to be prepared for ansible usage.
+Check [Windows setup](https://docs.ansible.com/ansible/latest/user_guide/windows_setup.html) to see how.
 - Poetry
 `sudo apt install poetry`